Everything You Need To Know About Creating A Dog-Friendly Office

 • Fears: Some of your employees may have intense fears of dogs.
 You don’t want to cause them emotional distress.

-• Building status: Moving away from your employees, if you lease or rent your office space, your landlord might not appreciate dogs in your office.
+• Building Status: Moving away from your employees, if you lease or rent your office space, your landlord might not appreciate dogs in your office.
 This is something you must consider before creating a dog-friendly work environment.

 • Cleanliness: Dogs are messy.
 You want your office to look professional, even when Fido is present.